getreu/tp-note/docs/source/tp-note--manpage.md

   dot (period), e.g. '`.md`' or '`.mdtxt`'.

 * '`{{ path | trim_tag }}`' returns the final component of '`path`' which might
-  be a directory name of a file name.
+  be a directory name or a file name.
 Unlike the '`filename`' filter (which also returns the final component), '`trim_tag`' trims the sort tag if there is one.

 * '`{{ dir_path | trim_tag }}`' returns the final component of '`dir_path`'